-Interestingly, humans are one of the few mammals whose bodies can’t produce vitamin C. This critical nutrient must be obtained either from food or supplementation, and is water-soluble so the body needs a constant supply of it because it can’t be stored.
+Interestingly, humans are one of the few mammals whose bodies can’t produce vitamin C. This critical nutrient must be obtained either from food or supplementation, and since vitamin C is water-soluble, the body needs a constant supply of it because it can’t be stored like fat-soluble vitamins.

 Liposomal Vitamin C Benefits

 Liposomal technology was developed by the pharmaceutical industry to allow prescription drugs to pass through stomach acid intact.
 After passing through the stomach, medications go into the bloodstream, and then directly through the cell membrane into the cell.